Personally sensitive information or images

 In 2010 Judge Beecroft made legal history in New Zealand when he sentenced a man under the Morality and Decency section of the Crimes Act for sharing a photo of an ex-partner, naked, on a social networking site.

-Unfortunately, this type of behaviour is not limited to this case, and incidences of image based abuse (sometimes called ‘revenge porn’) are becoming all too frequent.
+Unfortunately, this type of behaviour is not limited to this case, and incidences of image-based abuse (sometimes called ‘revenge porn’) are becoming all too frequent.

 When online technologies are used in this way, it isn’t hard to imagine the impact and the harm that this has on the targets and those around them.
 These images and videos are most often shared with the sole intention of shaming and humiliating, and all too often that is exactly the result.

-If you have intimate images or video of yourself shared online without your permission, there are steps that you can take to try and have them removed.
+If you have intimate images or videos of yourself shared online without your permission, there are steps that you can take to try and have them removed.
 Depending on the platform that they have been shared on, it is possible that they breach the terms and conditions of the host, or that the host may have a specific mechanism for removing this type of content.

 Many of the larger online service providers offer online reporting tools to request the removal of nude or sexually explicit photos or videos that’s been shared without your consent: